 Sonja Jeffrey Memorial Fund – Supports medical school residents at Royal University Hospital pursuing specialized training in dissociative disorders as a result of psychological trauma.

 Drs.
-Ivan Jen and Suzanne Yip Family Endowment Fund – Established in loving memory of their parents, Jim Kow Jen & Sue Lin Jen and David Sim Yip & Jean Yat Yip, in support of cancer research and patient care, as well as cardiac patient care at Royal University Hospital.
+Ivan Jen and Suzanne Yip Family Endowment Fund – Established in loving memory of their parents, Jim Kow Jen & Sue Lin Jen and David Sim Yip & Jean Yat Yip, supports cancer research and patient care, as well as cardiac patient care at Royal University Hospital.

 Marlo L. Kelly Memorial Fund – Funds the purchase of equipment in the Neonatal Intensive Care Unit at Royal University Hospital.